anucecszl/cardiGAN/README.md

 [9] Yang, X. and Zhang, Y. (2012).
 Prediction of high-entropy stabilized solid-solution in multi-component alloys.
 Materials Chemistry and Physics, 132(2-3), pp.233–238.
 [10] Anand, G., Goodall, R. and Freeman, C.L.
 (2016).
 Role of configurational entropy in body-centred cubic or face-centred cubic phase formation in high entropy alloys.
 Scripta Materialia, 124, pp.90–94.
 [11] Gorsse, S., Nguyen, M.H., Senkov, O.N. and Miracle, D.B.
 (2018).
 Database on the mechanical properties of high entropy alloys and complex concentrated alloys.
 Data in Brief, 21, pp.2664–2678.

-- The configuration of the cardiGAN model: [image](http://github.com/ZhipengGaGa/cardiGAN/raw/master/model_configuration.png)

-- The model is trained on the element compositions of 278 existing CCAs.
-The compositions are represented as 56-dimensional vectors with each dimension indicating the molar ratio of a specific element.

 ## Installation
 1. git clone this repository.